 Best Practices - Keeping your Managers engaged in the interview process

-Determine what you're really hiring for
+Determine what you're hiring for

 Once you've narrowed down what and why you're hiring, you'll have a good outline of what type of person would be ideal for the role.

-Give interviewers space + time
+Could you give interviewers space + time?

 Making filling out feedback forms easy

 Building a solid evaluation form will help guide the hiring team's feedback on candidates when setting up the interview process.